uwcirg/JTrueNTHOAuth-Client/README.md

 		    .apiSecret(YOUR_API_SECRET)
 		    .build();
 ```

 [TrueNTHOAuthService class documentation](http://uwcirg.github.io/JTrueNTHOAuth-Client/index.html?edu/uw/cirg/truenth/oauth/TrueNTHOAuthService.html)

 [SS API specification](https://stg.us.truenth.org/dist/)

 ### 2.Using the service
 Here, you will find some examples we use in our code.
-This should be just a guideline, and you can adapt your code accordingly to implement your protocol.
+This should be just a guideline and you can adapt your code accordingly to implement your protocol.

-Whenever you see services.get(companyId), you can just assume that we are retrieving a service instance created as described above (we use a service repository).
+Whenever you see `services.get(companyId)`, you can just assume that we are retrieving a service instance created as described above (we use a service repository).

-We built some helper classes to help manage basic functionally and the library is responsible for setting all necessary parameters for us automatically.
+We built some helper classes to help manage basic functionally and the library is responsible for automatically setting all necessary parameters for us.

-These are some of the methods in one of our client applications, which uses the library.

 Those methods are implemented in a helper class called TrueNTHConnectUtil, which is used inside the system to consistently call functionalities from our OAuth library.
 We suggest you implement one like it in your own system, although it is not necessary.